Skip to content

 In cylindra, we provide a more elegant way to do this.
 You can define your own workflows, browse and edit them in the GUI, and run them manually or programmatically.

-GUI: Others > Workflows > Define workflow or Ctrl+KCtrl+Shift+D
+GUI: Others > Workflows > Open workflow edit

-In this dialog, you can define a workflow by writing a Python script.
+In the workflow editor, you can define a workflow by writing a Python script.
 The script will be saved in the user directory as a file of the given "file name".
 Since cylindra is aware of all the files in the user directory, you don't have to keep them by yourself.

 A simple example